Outstanding litter of AKC yellow Labrador puppies born April 3rd. 3 puppies still available!!!

 Dam is Timber Creek’s Once In A Blue Moon “Luna”.
 Luna is OFA Good, Elbows Normal, CERF Clear, CNM Clear, and EIC Clear.
 Luna is an outstanding marker.
 She is very alert but calm in the blind.
 She handles like a dream.
 She is very calm inside and with kids but is a ball of energy when she sees a splash.

 Pups will be raised in our home and will be well socialized.
 They will be introduced to birds, water, gunfire and children.
 They will have all de-worming treatments and have first shots – all will be vet-administered.
-All we need is a $200 deposit to hold your pick.
 This will be a great litter.
 Please let us know if you are interested, so we can hold one for you.
-Pups will be ready to go at the end of September.
+Pups will be ready to go home mid May.

 Timber Creek breeds top-quality Labrador Retrievers that are fantastic for hunting companions or family pets.
 We offer pups from the finest lines available.
 Getting a nicely-bred pup insures a healthy companion that is eager to learn and trainable.
 All Timber Creek pups have documentation to be clear of any genetic issues.
 All lab puppies come with a written health warranty guaranteeing their status.
 Pups are raised in our home and are well-socialized.
 They are exposed to children, other dogs, gunfire, and birds as they grow.